-Since your PCP will provide and coordinate your medical care, you should have all of your past medical records sent to your PCP's office.
+Your PCP will provide and coordinate your medical care, you should have all of your past medical records sent to your PCP's office.
+You will see your PCP first for most of your routine health care needs.
 Your PCP will also arrange or coordinate the rest of the covered services you get as a member of our plan, including but not limited to:

 - X-rays

 - Laboratory tests

 - Therapies

 - Care from a specialist

 - Hospital admissions, and

 - Follow-up care

-"Coordinating" your services includes checking or consulting with other plan providers about your care and how it is going.
+Coordinating your services includes checking or consulting with other plan providers about your care and how it is going.
 If you need certain types of covered services or supplies, you must get written approval in advance from your PCP (such as giving you a referral to see a specialist).

-• In some cases, your PCP, or a specialist, or other provider you're seeing, will need to obtain prior authorization (prior approval) from us for certain types of covered services and items.
+In some cases, your PCP, or a specialist, or other provider you're seeing, will need to obtain prior authorization (prior approval) from us for certain types of covered services and items.
 See Chapter 4 of this booklet for services and items that require prior authorization.